30 Hidden Lyme Disease Symptoms

 Can you have Lyme disease without a rash?

 Yes.
-Many patients never develop the bull’s-eye rash.
-Fatigue, brain fog, or migrating pain may be the first symptoms.
+Many patients never develop a classic bull’s-eye rash.
+Fatigue, brain fog, dizziness, or migrating pain may appear first.

 Can Lyme disease affect the brain or nervous system?